lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 <img src="formulae/functions_encoded_index.svg" width="180">

 where f<sub>e</sub> is the index to identify the function in encoded genotypes and f<sub>d</sub> is the correspondent decoded index, which is asigned incrementally in the catalogue.
+Encoded index numbers are rounded to have only six digits after the decimal point.
+Using this truncated format there are 514263 different indexes available until a recurrence occurs.

 From the functionIndex dictionary, an inverse dictionary is automatically created reordering the functions according to their encoded index, following this format:

 ```
 var encodedFunctionIndexes = {
-    "0.2360679774997898": "functionNameX",
+    "0.236068": "functionNameX",
-    "0.6180339887498949": "functionNameY",
+    "0.618034": "functionNameY",
     ...
 }
 ```